TheUbMunster/SmoOnlineServer/README.md

 ## Setup

 ### Server
-Setup for this server as opposed to the official server is very similar, no action needs to be taken unless/until you want to enable the voice proximity feature, to do so, run `voiceprox on/off` to enable/disable voice proximity.
+Setup for this server as opposed to the official server is very similar, no action needs to be taken unless/until you want to enable the voice proximity feature.
+Although the discord bot/token for the regular server (I believe) is optional, for voice proximity to function, it is *required*.
+You need to put your discord bot token in the server settings json, as the bot is what manages/creates/deletes voice lobbies for the clients to join.
+Once this set set up, you can enable voice proximity.
+To do so, run `voiceprox on/off` to enable/disable voice proximity.
 Enter `voiceprox` to see if it's currently enabled.
 (Linux and mac are not currenly supported for release v1.0.0-alpha, but are planned to be supported soon).

 ### Client